expertscoding/WebAuthn/README.md

 There are other options out there, take a look and choose whatever you want!

+## If you don't have a physical key

+Despite the original demo was made with a set of physical keys, for testing purposes (or even as a backup method), you have software alternatives in the form of a mobile app and browser plugin, [Krypton Authenticator](https://krypt.co/) is a great app that do the job.

 ## License
 This work is licensed under the [MIT License](LICENSE)